Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 What is then expected of operators like~$\log(I-\Delta)$?
 They are not ultracontractive, so the Sobolev inequality~\eqref{eq:sobolevembedding} cannot be satisfied.
 But we expect \emph{some} kind of Sobolev inequality.
 The answer lies again in an intermediate case: a logarithmic Sobolev inequality

-However, one of the most important points of the present paper is the following: while this inequality alone is enough to characterize hypercontractivity (although not in its full extent), it is not enough to understand strong hypercontractivity.
-To have such property, \emph{a family} of~$p$--logarithmic Sobolev inequalities of the form
+However, one of the main insights of this paper is that the above inequality, while sufficient to characterize a certain form of hypercontractivity, as shown by Gross~\cite{GrossLogSobolev}, falls short of describing strong hypercontractivity.
+To recover such property, \emph{a family} of~$p$--logarithmic Sobolev inequalities of the form

 is required to hold for all $p\ge2$.
+The asymptotic behaviour of $C(p)$ and $D(p)$ for $p\to \infty$ is what will matter for strong hypercontractivity to appear.

-Our first aim is to study the equivalence between general hypercontractivity and the existence of a family of logarithmic Sobolev inequalities of the above type, and deduce from this characterization logarithmic Sobolev inequalities for the operator~$\log(I-\Delta)$.
+There is no direct mechanism for transferring hypercontractivity from one operator to another.
+Logarithmic Sobolev inequalities, however, are energy estimates, and operators of the form~\eqref{general-L} with comparable kernels satisfy the same such estimates.
+Our first aim is to show that general hypercontractivity is equivalent to the existence of an appropriate family of logarithmic Sobolev inequalities of the above type.
+This reduces the problem: hypercontractivity for any $0^+$-order operator follows once it is proved for a single model in the class.
+We therefore focus on $\log(I-\Delta)$.